 One mistake sellers make is assuming all agents do the same thing.
 If that were true, I would go out and hire the least expensive agent I could find and let the MLS sell my home.
 Unfortunately, this is not true and the agent you hire matters.

 We talked about marketing.
-Another factor is hiring an agent with experience that works at the best Residential Real Estate Company.
+Another factor is hiring an agent with experience.
 Find an agent that does not take the first offer simply because they are worried another offer will not come along.
 If they are aggressively marketing your home, you have the luxury of choosing the best offer, not the only offer.

 Talk to Us Before You List!